PabloVrs/ShpStreetGraph/README.md

   sudo dpkg -i shpstreetgraph_1.0.0.deb
   ```

-### Choose the installation option that best suits your preferences and needs.
+### Choose the setup option that best suits your preferences and needs.

 ## Usage